openmm/openmm/docs-source/usersguide/library.rst

     mps = meter / second

 Unlike amount (moles), angle (radians) is arguably dimensionless.
-But simtk.unit treats angle as another dimension.
-Use the trigonometric functions from the simtk.unit module (not those from the Python math module!) when dealing with Units and Quantities.
+But openmm.unit treats angle as another dimension.
+Use the trigonometric functions from the openmm.unit module (not those from the Python math module!) when dealing with Units and Quantities.
 ::

-    from simtk.unit import sin, cos, acos
+    from openmm.unit import sin, cos, acos
     x = sin(90.0*degrees)
     angle = acos(0.68); # returns an angle quantity (in radians)